Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 The twisted tale began on 7 June 2021 when Maggie Murdaugh, 52, and Paul Murdaugh, 22, were found shot dead in a brutal double murder at the family’s sprawling hunting lodge in Islandton, South Carolina.

-It was high-profile attorney Mr Murdaugh who claimed he discovered their bodies, placing a dramatic 911 call that night where he cried and sobbed down the phone.
+It was high-profile attorney Mr Murdaugh who claimed he discovered their bodies, placing a dramatic 911 call that night where he cried and sobbed on the phone.

-He claimed that he had returned home from visiting his dying father to find his wife and son by the kennels on the property, both suffering from multiple gunshot wounds.
+He claimed he’d returned home from visiting his elderly mother to find his wife and son by the kennels on the property, both suffering from multiple gunshot wounds.

 The call, previously released by investigators, was made at 10.07pm local time.